UBICenter/child-allowance/jb/research.md

 ### Studies considered

-*Note: Add the typical conditions, either here or in the outcome sections (e.g. any healthcare results should state if the CCT was conditioned on healthcare activities, and similarly for education)*

 This report considers 20 programs spanning 11 countries:
 13 pure unconditional cash transfers (UCTs),
 2 pure conditional cash transfers (CCTs),
 4 programs involving independent treatment arms that included both CCTs and UCTs, and one old age pension.
 Table 1 shows the program title, country, conditionality, and a short-hand name by which we refer to each program throughout the report.
+While program conditions are detailed under their associated outcomes, in general they tend to put requirements on attendance at health checkups and school attendance.

 Table 1: Studies considered by this report